 3 Tbsp water, more as needed

 In a medium sized bowl, add the entire content of tuna cans and the lime juice and zest.
 Use a fork or clean hands to break up the tuna into flakes.
 Set aside.

 Add 1 tablespoon of vegetable oil to a medium sized skillet over medium heat.

 Add the ginger, cumin, red pepper flakes and garlic, and cook for 30 seconds.

 Add the cabbage and carrot, and sauté for 2 minutes or until flagrant and the cabbage is soft.
 Remove from the heat and allow to cool.

 Add the cabbage mix to the tuna.
-Add the soy sauce and mix to combine.
+Add the soy sauce and cilantro and mix to combine.
 Use a spoon or rubber spatula to gently fold the mix together.
 Taste for seasoning and adjust as needed.

 Fill each wonton wrapper with a teaspoon of the tuna mix and use a pastry brush or your finger to add a little water to the edge of the wonton wrapper.
 Pinch the edges to seal - you can create a triangle or a purse shape.

 Add the remaining oil to a skillet over medium heat.
 Pan fry the dumplings for 1 minute on each side or until brown on the bottom.

 Turn the heat up to high, add one tablespoon of water, and cover with a lid to steam the dumplings for 1-2 minutes.